 The 10th film in the series picks up pretty much where the last one left off with the same characters—but different actors!
 It’s yet another Nazi film, but moves to the extreme opposite of the heavy tone of the 9th film.
 This is total camp, with a sexy Nazi bitch, a Nazi bimbo doll with shooting tits, ridiculously patriotic dialogue, and tons of puppets.
-They should end the series here if they want us to remember this as the cheesy campy horror series we first fell in love with.
+They should have ended the series here to leave us with the cheesy campy horror series we first fell in love with.

 PUPPET MASTER: AXIS TERMINATION (2017)